umami-hep/puma/docs/source/dev_guidelines/docs_development.md

 files on your machine.

-If you have an open pull request for you changes, you find the artifact like shown below (click on the button that is marked with the red circle):
+If you have an open pull request for you changes, you find the artifact like shown below (click on the button that is marked with the red circle).
+After downloading, unzip the file and open the `artifact/index.html` file in your browser.
+You should then see the docs that you just downloaded.

 ![](../assets/artifact_steps_1.png)
 ![](../assets/artifact_steps_2.png)